 The below guide features a number of ways that you can use media to get people to attend your event, and spread the word in the local press using social media, print, media and more.

 Don’t be scared!
 This won’t take up much time and with our handy tips you’ll have mastered it in no time…

 Face to face

 Tell your people about your event, what you are doing and how they can get involved.
 Ask them to spread the word.
 Contact local organisations and businesses who can help promote your project through their networks.

 Produce leaflets, posters or newsletters about your project.
 You can use our marketing materials as templates!

 Display them as widely as possible in your area.
 Libraries, health centres and recreation centres are good places to choose so lots of people can see them.

 Share your event on Twitter and Facebook!

-Make sure you contain the hashtag #BSW21 on Twitter, and tag the ‘British Science Week’ Facebook page, then we can share your event and help you publicise it.
+Make sure you contain the hashtag #BSWXX (the XX will be the year, so 22 for 2022) on Twitter, and tag the ‘British Science Week’ Facebook page, then we can share your event and help you publicise it.